Readers Question: How much are US economic policies are responsible for its current account deficit?

 - You could argue, the US foreign and Economic policy has contributed to a decline in confidence in America and this has helped reduce demand for the dollar.

-You could argue that the high levels of US government debt contribute towards a current account deficit.
-This is because, the large national debt has increased due to tax cuts, which increased consumer spending and helped increase the level of imports and reduce savings ratio.
+You could argue that the high levels of US government debt contribute to a current account deficit.
+This is because, the large national debt has increased due to tax cuts, which increased consumer spending and helped increase the level of imports and reduce the savings ratio.
+Also, the high US debt has led to a rise in government bond sales and these sales are often financed by Asian/European investors buying US dollar assets and keeping the US dollar higher than it would be.